microsoft/azuredevopslabs/labs/vstsextend/azurekeyvault/readme.md

 1. Click **OK** to close the open blades and select **Create** to create the vault.

 1. It should only take a couple of minutes for the service to be created.
 Once it is provisioned, select the key vault and add a new secret.
 Let's name it **sqldbpassword**.
-Provide any value that will be accepted as a password for a MySQL database
+Provide any value that will be accepted as a password for a MySQL database.

     ![](images/createsecret.png)

 ### Task 3: Check the Azure Pipeline

-Now, lets go to the Azure DevOps project that you provisioned using the demo generator and configure the Azure Pipelines to read the secret from the key vault
+Now, lets go to the Azure DevOps project that you provisioned using the demo generator and configure the Azure Pipelines to read the secret from the key vault.

-1. Navigate to the Azure DevOps project
+1. Navigate to the Azure DevOps project.

     ![](images/project.png)

 1. Select **Pipelines** and choose **Builds**

 1. Select the **Queue** button to manually queue the build definition.
-Wait for the build to complete
+Wait for the build to complete.

     ![](images/build.png)

-1. Go to **Releases** under **Pipelines** and then select and edit the **SmartHotel-CouponManagement-CD** definition
+1. Go to **Releases** under **Pipelines** and then select and edit the **SmartHotel-CouponManagement-CD** definition.

 1. You will notice the release definition for **Dev** stage has **Azure Key Vault** task at the top.
 This task downloads *Secrets* from an Azure Key Vault.
 You will need to point to the subscription and the Azure Key Vault resource you created earlier in the lab.

 1. You need to authorize the pipeline to deploy to Azure.
 Azure pipelines can automatically create a service connection with a new service principal but we want to use the one we created earlier.
-So, choose the **Advanced Options** from the drop down next to the *Authorize* button and use the full service dialog to enter the Service principal ID, passphrase, tenant ID, etc.,
+So, choose the **Advanced Options** from the drop down next to the *Authorize* button and use the full service dialog to enter the Service principal ID, passphrase, tenant ID, etc.

     ![](images/azureserviceconnection.png)

 1. Press **OK** to save and close the dialog.
-Once the connection is established, you can enter the name or select the key vault you created from the drop-down
+Once the connection is established, you can enter the name or select the key vault you created from the drop-down.

-1. In the **Secrets filter** field, you can specify an *asterisk* (*) to read all secrets or if you want only specific ones, you can provide the names of the secrets as comma-separated values
+1. In the **Secrets filter** field, you can specify an *asterisk* (*) to read all secrets or if you want only specific ones, you can provide the names of the secrets as comma-separated values.

     ![](images/keyvaulttask.png)

     At runtime, Azure Pipelines will fetch the latest values of the secrets and set them as task variables which can be consumed in the following tasks which means  the password we stored earlier can be read using **$(sqldbpassword)**.

-1. We pass this value in the next task, **Azure Deployment** where we deploy an ARM template
+1. We pass this value in the next task, **Azure Deployment** where we deploy an ARM template.

     ![](images/armtemplatedeploytask.png)

-Notice the **Override template parameters** field has the database user name as a string but the password value is passed as a variable
+Notice the **Override template parameters** field has the database user name as a string but the password value is passed as a variable.

  `-webAppName $(webappName) -mySQLAdminLoginName "azureuser" -mySQLAdminLoginPassword $(sqldbpassword)`

 This will provision the MySQL database defined in the ARM template using the password that you have specified in the key vault.
-It's that easy!!! ***It's that easy!!!***

 You may want to complete the pipeline definition by specifying the subscription., location for the task.
 Repeat the same for the last task in the pipeline **Azure App Service Deploy**.
-Finally, save and create a new release to start the deployment
+Finally, save and create a new release to start the deployment.

 {% include note.html content= "You may wonder that we could have passed the value as a secret task variable itself within Azure Pipelines.
 While that is possible, task variables are specific to a pipeline and can't be used outside the definition it is created.
-Also, in most cases, secrets such as these are defined by Ops who may not want to set this for every pipeline" %}
+Also, in most cases, secrets such as these are defined by Ops who may not want to set this for every pipeline." %}

 ### Exercise Challenge